 Do not construct rock walls, trenches, new fire rings (or add rocks to existing fire rings), bough beds, camp furniture, etc.

-Do not camp before reaching the first camping area for your specific trailhead, a list of these can be found in the Wilderness Trip Planner.
+Do not camp before reaching the first camping area for your specific trailhead.

 Do not camp under leaning trees or dead branches.